 Mix the ingredients with enough water to equal 1 gallon.
 Store in the fridge.
 If this solution is too sweet, add extra water to the solution.
 The salt in this drink will give the electrolytes you need for a long work out.

 An even easier recipe: 1 cup of orange juice, 1 cup of water and a pinch of salt.

 General Tips: Drink 1 to 2 cups of fluid 30 minutes before you exercise and 1/2 to 1 cup of fluid every 15 minutes of exercise.

 Money Saving Tip: For mild workouts or short workouts water will provide sufficient hydration and save you money.
 Having said that, a better tasting beverage may encourage you to drink more liquids which is important when working out for any duration.

 I am looking for a high energy drink that I can make in my blender every morning with things in my home.
 I know all about exercise and eating the right foods, but I need some energy to get me started.
-The less energy I have the more I sit around and eat and gain weight.
-I am in a catch 22 situation and really do not want to buy any pills, drinks, etc. They do not work for me.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.